Unidata/awips2/docs/cave/warngen.md

 Using the customized settings in the WarnGen GUI, WarnGen translates the information into a text product that is displayed in a text window on the Text Display.
 The auto-generated text contains the storm speed and direction, the counties and cities affected by the warning/advisory, the valid times of the product, the warning/advisory body text (including any optional bullets selected in the GUI), and additional code to help our partners to efficiently process and disseminate the warning/advisory.
 The locked parts of the text are highlighted in blue and most of your text should not need to be edited if you configured your WarnGen window correctly.

-!!! danger "The Unidata AWIPS release is *non-operational*.
+!!! danger "The NSF Unidata AWIPS release is *non-operational*.
 You will be allowed to simulate the drawing and text-generation of warnings, but are **prevented from transmitting** a generated warning upstream"

 <!--
 For some products like Severe Weather Statements, there are parts of text that must be edited that have wild-card characters around them that need to be removed after modifying the text inside (e.g. !** WEAKENED.MOVED OUT OF THE WARNED AREA. **!).
 When you attempt to send a product, WarnGen will instruct you to modify this text if you have not.
 Once the text looks ready for submission you click the Send button, and, on a live system, the warning will be transmitted for public broadcast after you press the Go Ahead button on the final WarnGen check.
 WES-2 Bridge has been implemented in a way that cannot interact with the live AWIPS processes and communications, so warnings issued on the WES-2 Bridge will not be transmitted as live products.